corona-warn-app/cwa-documentation/solution_architecture.md

 ![Figure 13: Limitations of the Bluetooth Low Energy approach](images/solution_architecture/figure_13.svg "Figure 13: Limitations of the Bluetooth Low Energy approach")

 In *Figure 13*, this is visualized while focusing on the captured Rolling Proximity Identifiers by only a single device.
-We are assuming that devices broadcast their own RPI every 250ms and use listening windows with a length of two seconds, five minutes apart.
+We assume that devices broadcast their own RPI every 250ms and use listening windows with a length of two seconds, five minutes apart.
 There are five other active devices – each representing a different kind of possible exposure.
 In the example, devices 3 and 4 go completely unnoticed, while a close proximity with the user of device 2 cannot be detected.
 In contrast to that very brief, but close connection with the user of device 5 (e.g. only brushing the other person in the supermarket) is noticed and logged accordingly.
 The duration and interval of scanning needs to be balanced by Apple and Google against battery life, as more frequent scanning consumes more energy.

-It must be noted, that some of the encounters described above are corner cases.
+It must be noted that some of the encounters described above are corner cases.
 While especially the cases with a very short proximity time cannot be detected due to technical limitations, the framework will be able to detect longer exposures.
 As only exposures of longer duration within a certain proximity range are considered relevant for the intended purpose of this app, most of them will be covered.